naurril/naurril.github.com/posts/tf-notes.md

             search faster, a cached key is used, in which case the inputs/outputs str are not sorted. if the cache misses, another ordinary key, which contains ordered inputs/outputs, is used.
             (of course slower because of sorting)

+            Executors here are just logical entities, they don't actually execute the computations, but prepare envrionments, parameters and pass these info to thread-pool, which prepares more things and delegate the task to devices.
+Executors run in main thread, operate in sub-graph(partition) level, thread pool run in non-main threads, operate in node/edge level, devices do the exact computation.

         - prepare runtime environment
             - create a call frame